cristianglezm/EvoGarden/README.md

 ## 🔬 Simulation Deep Dive

 ### Performance & Architecture
+-   **Delta-Based State Updates**: To ensure a fluid UI, the simulation worker doesn't send the entire world state every tick.
+Instead, it computes and sends only a small list of "deltas"—the specific changes (additions, updates, removals) that occurred.
+This minimizes data transfer and allows the UI to update its state efficiently without expensive processing.
 -   **Canvas Rendering**: The simulation is rendered on a single HTML `<canvas>` element for optimal performance, avoiding the overhead of managing thousands of DOM elements.
 -   **Multi-Quadtree Optimization**: The simulation uses multiple Quadtree data structures each tick for high-performance spatial querying.
     -   A Quadtree for all actors is used for general lookups.